aleksiko28/sudoku/README.md

-# A simple python sudoku solver
+# A simple python sudoku solver using backtracking

 ![alt](sudoku.gif)